Cerebral venous thrombosis

 Non-contrast CT, when not associated with venous hemorrhage or infarction can be a subtle finding, relying on hyperdensity of the sinus being identified 1,5.
 Thrombus can appear as a hyperdense vein or sinus for the first 7-14 days; this is an accurate sign when present 6.

 With contrast administration, especially with a CT venogram, a filling defect in a sinus is sought.
-When in the sagittal sinus it is referred to as the 'empty delta sign'.
+When in the superior sagittal sinus it is referred to as the 'empty delta sign'.
 CTV has a reported sensitivity of 95% compared to DSA as the gold standard 1.

 Filling defects should not be confused with Pacchionian bodies (arachnoid granulations) which can be seen in essentially all dural sinuses and are especially common in the superior sagittal sinus and transverse sinus.